shauli-ravfogel/academic-kickstart/content/publication/basque/index.md

 abstract: ""

 # Summary.
 An optional shortened abstract.
-summary: Agreement prediction has been proposed as a task that implicitly tests acquisition on syntax.
-We use agreement prediction to study how do the models fare in this task when trained on a language with a complex morphology: Basque.
+summary: Langauges differ in multiple ways, such as word order and morphological complexity.
+We study how does this complexity interact with the ability of neural models to learn the syntax of the lagnauge.

 tags: []
 categories: []